 These are extremely light-sensitive vacuum tubes that have quoted photocathodes with caesium, rubidium and antimony for providing low work function as these metals have extremely low work function.
 This is so that when illuminated by very low levels of light the photocathodes start releasing electrons and photocurrent can be detected.

 Photoelectron spectroscopy measurements are done in a high vacuum environment to prevent electrons from being scattered by gas molecules present in the air.
-In this process monochromatic X-ray or UV rays of known frequency and kinetic energy are used to determine experimentally composition of area samples.
+In this process monochromatic X-ray or UV rays of known frequency and kinetic energy are used to determine experimentally the composition of area samples.

 Night Vision Devices: